Cheapest Car Insurance for High-Risk Drivers in 2025

 Drive safely

-It may seem intuitive, but ensuring you don't get speeding tickets or cause accidents can go a long way in helping you pay lower rates for auto insurance.
-Follow the speed limit and all posted signage.
-If you have violations already on your motor vehicle record, shop for new rates as violations are removed from your record, typically after three years.
+Ensuring you don't get speeding tickets or cause accidents can help you pay lower rates for auto insurance.
+Follow the speed limit and all posted signages.
+If you have violations already on your record, shop for new rates, as violations are removed from your record, typically after three years.

 2. 2